 Table 2.
-Taxonomical classification of the prey items of P. westlandica until family level with its corresponding Relative Read Abundance (RRA)
+Taxonomical classification of the prey items of P. westlandica until family level with its corresponding Relative Read Abundance (RRA) and Frequency Of Occurrence (FOO) values for the whole sampling and showing the differences among: A) the two different seasons, Before Hatching (BH) and Chick Rearing (CR) and B) the two different sites, the Paparoa Natural Park (NP) and the Privat Land (PL) in the surroundings.